sharpliner/sharpliner/README.md

 ## Sharpliner features

-Apart from the obvious benefits of using static type language with IDE support, not having to have to deal with indentation problems ever again or the ability to generate YAML programatically, there are several other upsides to Sharpliner.
+Apart from the obvious benefits of using static type language with IDE support, not having to have to deal with indentation problems ever again, being able to split the code easily or the ability to generate YAML programatically, there are several other benefits of using Sharpliner.

 ### Pipeline validation
 Your pipeline definition can be validated during publishing and you can uncover issues, such as typos inside `dependsOn`, you would only find by trying to run the pipeline in CI.